Holograms

 your picture, the camera lens opens briefly and lets light through to

-chip (in a digital camera).
+(the CCD or CMOS chip in a digital camera).
 All the

-comes from a single direction and enters a single lens, so the camera
+light traveling from the apple comes from a single direction and enters a single lens, so the camera

 can record only a two-dimensional pattern of light, dark, and color.